Single-Parent Families, by Race/Ethnicity

 How is the region performing?

-In 2010-14, 50% of African American families in the region were single-parent families, by far the highest of any racial or ethnic group.
-This rate was below the statewide (excluding NYC) and national rates for African American families of 62% and 64% respectively and down 5 points from 2000.
-Dutchess and Orange had rates higher than the region, while Orange had a lower rate.
-About 34% of Hispanic families and 24% of white families were headed by single parents in the Mid-Hudson Valley; those rates were also below their statewide and national counterparts.
-Rates rose for Hispanic and white families from 2000 by 2 and 3 points respectively.
+In 2011-15, 53% of African American families in the region were single-parent families, by far the highest of any racial or ethnic group.
+This rate was below the statewide (excluding NYC) and national rates for African American families of 63% and 64% respectively and down 2 points from 2000.
+Dutchess (61%) had a rate higher than the region, Ulster (54%) was similar and Orange (47%) was lower.
+About 33% of Hispanic families and 24% of white families were headed by single parents in the Mid-Hudson Valley; those rates were also below their statewide and national counterparts.
+Rates rose for Hispanic and white families from 2000 by 1 and 3 points respectively.
 County rates of single-parent Hispanic families were similar to the region; rates among white families in Dutchess and Orange were similar to the region, while Ulster had a rate 7 points above that of the region.
-Just 8% of Asian families were headed by single parents, down from 10% in 2000.
+Just 9% of Asian families were headed by single parents, down from 10% in 2000.

-Among cities, towns and villages, estimated rates of single-parent families were higher among African American residents of Poughkeepsie (77%) and Newburgh (66%), while for Hispanic families, single-parent families were most prevalent in Poughkeepsie (53%) and Middletown (49%).
+Among cities, towns and villages, estimated rates of single-parent families were higher among African American residents of Poughkeepsie and Newburgh (both 73%), while for Hispanic families, single-parent families were most prevalent in Newburgh (49%).
 The populations in most other local areas, when broken down by race and ethnicity, were too small to yield reliable survey results.

 Notes about the data